NORKA

 Louis Martin Schleuger née Ludwig Schleucher/Schleicher Family

 Ludwig Schleucher married Katarina [Catharina, Kathryn, Katherine] Elizabeth Weitzel on 10 February 1896 in Norka, Russia.
-Katrina, daughter of Sophia Pfenning and Heinrich [Henry] Weitzel, was born 25 February 1875 in Norka, Russia.
+Katrina, daughter of Sophia Pfenning and Heinrich [Henry] Weitzel, was born on 25 February 1875 in Norka, Russia.
 Ludwig immigrated to America from Russia on April 4, 1906.
-He and family arrived from Bremen, Germany on the German vessel Oltenbirch and they entered through the Port of Baltimore, Maryland.
-On April 4, 1909, Ludwig declared his intent to become an U.S. citizen, signing his document as Luies Schleucher.
-On December 7, 1920, he was naturalized, signing his name Louis Schleuger, but taking the name of Louis Martin Schleuger.
-According to the family bible, Katarina immigrated to America June 30, 1906.
-Louis was fluent in German, Russian and English.
+He and his family arrived from Bremen, Germany, on the German vessel Oltenbirch, and they entered through the Port of Baltimore, Maryland.
+On April 4, 1909, Ludwig declared his intent to become a U.S. citizen, signing his document as Luies Schleucher.
+On December 7, 1920, he was naturalized, signing his name Louis Schleuger but taking the name Louis Martin Schleuger.
+According to the family bible, Katarina immigrated to America on June 30, 1906.
+Louis was fluent in German, Russian, and English.

 Picture